Beraliv/beraliv.dev/packages/blog/content/blog/2021-04-15-spread-in-tuple-types-in-typescript/index.md

 ---
 title: Spread in Tuple types in TypeScript
 date: "2021-04-15"
-description: Eighth challenge is Concat.
+description: Ninth challenge is Concat.
 Sometimes it's useful to collect 2 tuples' elements in one tuple, like Array.prototype.concat.
 labels:
   - typescript
   - easy